 - Large hood

-- Plenty of height in seat for growing child
+- Plenty of height in the seat for growing child

-- Ease of access to basket when seat is fully reclined i>
+- Ease of access to the basket when the seat is fully reclined.

 - Keep kicking brake on

 - Awkward fitting for rain cover on the front of the pushchair

 Overall this is a wonderful pushchair and I’d give it 4.5/5.